Basic IPv6 Training Course Outline

 If you have any questions about registration, please write to training _at_ ripe _dot_ net.

-To give as many LIRs as possible the chance to attend the RIPE NCC training courses, we can only accept two attendees per LIR.
-If more than two attendees from an LIR apply, they will be placed on a waiting list.
-If there are places available on the course, they will be given to those people on the waiting list on a first come, first served basis.
+To give as many LIRs as possible the chance to attend RIPE NCC training courses, we can only accept two people from the same LIR per training course.
+If more than two attendees from an LIR apply, they will be placed on a waiting list and only be admitted to the course once free places become available and on a first come, first served basis.

 The cost of this course is covered by each LIR's membership fee.
 The course includes lunch and training materials.
-Travel expenses and accommodation costs during the training course are not included and must be covered by the attendee.
+Travel expenses and accommodation costs during the training course are not included.

-More details on the training course policies are available from the RIPE NCC LIR Training Policies.
+More details on the training course policies are available from the RIPE NCC Training Registration Guidelines.